metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/md/Count.md

     'Active' => $ChoicesAfterFloor );
   # Get a RankCount Object for the
   my $Plurality = $IRVElection->TopCount();
-  # In case of ties RankCount objects return top as an array, log the result.
   my $PluralityWinner = $Plurality->Leader();
   $IRVElection->logv( "Plurality Results", $Plurality->RankTable);
   if ( $PluralityWinner->{'winner'}) {